 COLLECTIONS UNIQUE TO TRINITY

-In addition to the many materials available in the library, several special collections are available and unique to Trinity.
-The Ed Vander Weele Curriculum Center & Alexander DeJong Center for Special Education supports the Education Department, the Dutch Heritage Center preserves the history of the Dutch in the Chicago area, the DeKruyter collection displays founder Arthur DeKruyter’s pastoral library, and the College Archives house documentary records related to the history of Trinity.
+In addition to the many materials available in the library, several unique special collections are available to Trinity.
+The Ed Vander Weele Curriculum Center & Alexander De Jong Center for Special Education support the Education Department.
+The Dutch Heritage Center preserves the history of the Dutch in the Chicago area.
+The DeKruyter collection displays a portion of founder Arthur DeKruyter’s pastoral library while the College Archives house documentary records related to the history of Trinity.

 - K-12 textbooks

 - Professional education books about Common Core, classroom activities, etc.

 - A selection of children’s and young adult (YA) titles

 - Ellison Roll Model Machine, including capital letters, numbers, punctuation marks, and assorted graphics

 The Alexander De Jong Center for Special Education provides access to a wide range of adaptive equipment, technology, and kits specifically geared to prepare current and future teachers to develop fully the God-given potential of individuals with special needs.
 The Center began in 2004 as a joint venture between the College and Elim Christian Services and named in honor of Trinity’s first president (1966-1968).
 More information on the goals and vision for the Center are available on the Special Education department website.